mntalha/LicencePlateRecognition/README.md

 # LicencePlateRecognition
-It include my Matlab works on License Plate Recognition
+It includes my Matlab works on License Plate Recognition